chadsansing/adversary-space/gm-resources/planning/session-4.md

 If the PCs go into the portal, it's time for a psychedelic romp in a sub-campaign a la [*Die*](https://www.polygon.com/2018/12/10/18131140/die-kieron-gillen-rpg-image-comics).

+Also, any mlw characters in the party will instantly recognize this place as a "splinter prison" or "exile dimension" and relic (right?) of the malevolence - jails full of irreality tailored to anchor their captives' consciousness there.
+How the All have it and why they're using it are mysteries to be solved.

-The exile dimension is one of pure possibility - a place where you can realize your dreams and share them with those around you, weaving together fantastic dreamscapes and irrealities.
+This splinter prison, or exile dimension, is one of pure possibility - a place where you can realize your dreams and share them with those around you, weaving together fantastic dreamscapes and irrealities.
 There may not be a way back (a la *Die*) without everyone in a group (as defined by the PCs and everyone they think they need to rescue) agreeing to leave.

 Impressions of crossing an impossible space.